What Are Seed Oils and Are They Bad for You?

 If you’re frying at home, you should look out for color changes or smoke and never reheat the oil.
 Freeland-Graves recommends using canola oil, while Hynes’s preference is extra-virgin olive oil, which is an unrefined, heart-healthy oil.

-If you’re baking, Freeland-Graves suggests using butter or, for a healthier alternative, applesauce as a substitute for oil.
+If you’re baking, Freeland-Graves suggests substituting oil for butter or, for a healthier alternative, applesauce.

-When used appropriately, seed oils are not the bad guys they’ve been made out to be.
-However, because seed oils often appear in unhealthy foods, such as french fries and onion rings, as well as cookies and candy, you’re better off getting fatty acids — including omega-3 and omega-6 — from whole foods, such as fish (salmon, mackerel and herring), sunflower seeds, tofu, peanut butter, eggs, chia seeds, walnuts and almonds.
+When used appropriately, vegetable oils are not the bad guys they’ve been made out to be.
+However, because some oils often appear in unhealthy foods, such as french fries and onion rings, as well as cookies and candy, you’re better off getting fatty acids from whole foods, such as fish (salmon, mackerel and herring), sunflower seeds, tofu, peanut butter, eggs, chia seeds, walnuts and almonds.

 More from U.S. News